 Withdrawal privileges.
 The annuitant has ready access to the annuity contract value, subject to applicable charges and fees.

 No probate.
-Since proceeds payable to beneficiaries when the insured dies are not subject to probate, beneficiaries receive fast payment, avoid paying probate fees on annuity proceeds and preserve privacy.
+Because proceeds payable to beneficiaries when the insured dies are not subject to probate, beneficiaries receive fast payment, avoid paying probate fees on annuity proceeds and preserve privacy.

 20-day right to examine the contract.
 Purchasers of annuity contracts may return them to Investment Life of America or its representatives for a full refund within 20 days after receiving it, giving time to be sure the annuity they have chosen is right for them.